top of page

 Expect three building blocks.

 • Learn it Short mobile lessons in English and Spanish, job focused quizzes, and practice tests.
 Programs such as SkillCat include interactive 3D simulations that mirror equipment behavior, which helps you build confidence before day one in the field.
+This structure is ideal for both part time and full time study, as you control the pace.

 • Prove it Many careers require credentials.
 For HVAC, EPA 608 certification is legally required to handle refrigerants.
 SkillCat is an EPA approved Section 608 certifying organization, listed by the EPA since November 2020, and runs online exams with ID and environment checks, instant results, and a proctor review in one to two day.
 Certificates do not expire and employers can verify them with a public lookup.
 An optional physical wallet card with a QR code is available.